|

 The Grand Junction Arms CP at Bulbourne was manned by Mark Brunning and Jonathon Lee.
 Mark kindly offered to help when injury forced him to withdraw prior to the race.
 Having competed in 1999 he had a fair idea of the goings on.
 Jonathon, a colleague from Treston Ltd., had not attended an ultra before so perhaps didn't.
 For both the prospect of 12 hours at a pub probably seemed quite attractive.
 The reality of 12 hours in the Treston trailer outside a closed pub, not so.

 John McDonagh is another competitor turned helper.
 On realising that he'd been unable to do sufficient training he returned his entry and volunteered "for anything".
 He and his wife were on hand to help from the start before being joined by his daughter and son-in-law for duty at the Springwell Lock CP.
 John by the way is a GUCR record holder.
-He completed the 1998 race, having missed the start by no less than three weeks.
-This may well be a world record but details are hard to come by.
+He completed the 1998 race, having missed the start by no less than

 After Chris Sanders' retirement only 5 miles from the finish last year 1 wondered if an extra CP would have made a difference.
 When Dave Steele offered the services of the famous Cambridge Crew I realised that here was an opportunity to have some very experienced help at this critical late stage of the race.
 All of these guys had either competed in or crewed at previous GUCRs.
 The fact that I had no kit for an extra CP was a possible hitch but Dave said "No problem, we can provide whatever is needed.
 Just tell us where to go."
 I am sure all eleven finishers are, as am I, very grateful for their generosity.